joerivanveen/bloembraaden/README.md

     BLOEMBRAADEN_ADMIN_PASSWORD=difficult
     MAIN_URL=your_main_domain.tld

-Bloembraaden will contact the database and setup a first ‘instance’.
+Bloembraaden will contact the database and set up a first ‘instance’.

 ⚠ Please use an actual difficult password.
-Do not forget these credentials, because you will not be able to login without them.
+Do not forget these credentials, because you will not be able to log in without them.

 Go to `https://your_main_domain.tld/__admin__/` and login with the credentials you just provided.
-You should now switch off the install flag (set it to `false`).
+You should now switch off the ‘install’ flag (set it to `false`).

 ### Now what?
 The ‘instance’ (website) is empty.
 This can be daunting.
 I prefer to consider it liberating.